-Also if we are running our terminal in an emulator (in a window) then we can use CRTL+SHIFT+T to spawn another terminal window.
+Also if we are running our terminal in an emulator (in a window) then we can use Ctrl+SHIFT+T to spawn another terminal window.

-We can also clear the screen using CRTL+L. This works the same way as using the ‘clear‘ command.
+We can also clear the screen using Ctrl+L. This works the same way as using the ‘clear‘ command.

 There are many more keyboard shortcut’s available in the linux shell and hopefully I will cover these in their own topic sometime in the future.